timothy-fuchs/litefsm/README.md

 # litefsm
-Very lightweight and straightforward python implementation of a finite state machine
+Very lightweight and straightforward implementation of a python library for defining Mealy Finite State Machines.